Pong

 What sets Pong apart

-Direct brand relationship with customers avoids the high commission fees associated with third-party delivery platforms.
+Direct brand relationship with customers without the high commission fees associated with third-party delivery platforms.

 What's Uber Eats: Food & Groceries's Edge